Uncategorized

 • Testing a single indicator (glycans) is unlikely to accurately reflect all aspects of biological aging.

-iAge by Edifice Health (Not available to the general public yet.
-Expected in 1H, 2024)
+iAge by Edifice Health (Not available to the general public yet.)

 • Founded by David Furman, PhD and Mark Davis, PhD.